-Health Millions face cancer risk from the work they do, especially informal workers January 25, 2023 Pragathi Ravi Globally, the construction industry has the highest burden of occupational cancers because of exposure to asbestos and silica.
+Health The hazards of occupational cancer among informal workers January 25, 2023 Pragathi Ravi Globally, the construction industry has the highest burden of occupational cancers because of exposure to asbestos and silica.

 Health Youth living in PG accommodations in Bengaluru prone to mental disorders: Study January 18, 2023 Sherin Sunny Majority of the participants in the study said that they had no one to confide in or share an emotional bond with in the city.